 Getting ready for GDPR doesn’t have to be as confusing as it appears to be.
 Read our 3 part blog designed to walk you through the stages, so you don’t go crazy!

 Make sure that the relevant people in your business are aware of GDPR and the repercussions of not complying correctly.
 This would probably be any stakeholders, decision makers and department heads.
 Assign one person or a committee to take ownership of GDPR compliance.
 Businesses over 250 in size will be obliged to employ a DPO (Data Protection Officer).

 2 Identify Data

-Assess what personal information you hold, where it came from and how you hold it.
+Assess what personal information you hold, also, where it came from and how you hold it.
 A proper review must be made here, many businesses hold information in ways that they hadn’t realised.
-If your company is larger, all department heads should be involved in this.
-Ascertain how much information is being held, are employees storing information they shouldn’t be?
+If your company is larger, then all department heads should be involved in this.
+Ascertain how much information is being held and if employees are storing information they shouldn’t be.
 Privacy data could include:

 - Basic identity information including name, address and ID numbers

 - Web data such as location, IP address, cookie data and RFID tags

 - Racial or Ethnic data

 - Sexual orientation